freedomofpress/securedrop/docs/spec_tests.md

-##Running Spec test cheat sheet
+# Serverspec tests

-serverspec and rspec tests verify the end state of app and monitor servers.
-The tests are ran remotely from your host system.
+[serverspec](http://serverspec.org/) tests verify the end state of the vagrant machines.
+Any changes to the Ansible configuration should have a corresponding spectest.

-###Ubuntu install directions
+##Install directions (Ubuntu)
 ```
 apt-get install bundler
 cd spec_tests/